Table of Contents

 fn workgroupUniformLoad(p : ptr<workgroup, T>) -> T

-T is a concrete plain type with a fixed footprint that does not contain any atomic types Returns the value pointed to by p to all invocations in the workgroup.
+T is a concrete constructible type.
+Returns the value pointed to by p to all invocations in the workgroup.
 The return value is uniform. p must be a uniform value.

 Executes a control barrier synchronization function that affects memory and atomic operations in the workgroup address space.